 Shiny Happy Houses Quilt Pattern

-Mix and match windows, doors, chimneys, roofs, trees, shrubs, clouds and more to make the houses in this super fun and easy quilt!
+Mix and match windows, doors, chimneys, roofs, trees, shrubs, clouds and more to make your own happy neighborhood in this super fun and easy quilt!

 - A digital pattern delivered instantly by email - if you're not sure what a digital pattern is, click here for more info